AlstonCroning/ResponsiveWebDesigning-HTML5-CSS3-JS-JQUERY-BOOTSTRAP/README.md

 Author/Creator of the website:
 Irfan Dayan (Teacher @ Udemy.com & Senior Web Developer)

-# View the content of Reposnsive website
+# View the content of reposnsive website
 To see the content goto - > BuildingRealResponsiveWebsite folder